-Growing masses of beautiful summer flowers is simple when you start with top-quality Dutch bulbs and perennials.
+Growing masses of beautiful summer top-quality Dutch bulbs and perennials.

 With just a minimum amount of effort, you can have the same beauty found in the finest gardens of Europe.

 SOIL

 Summer-blooming Dutch bulbs are not too fussy about soil-provided it is not too heavy and sticky.
 If the soil is heavy, loosen it with a generous amount of humus, sand, gypsum, etc. If very light, add moisture holders like humus and leaf mold.
 Bulbs and perennials need plenty of water and good drainage.
 If water tends to stand in the planting area, you'll want to break up hard subsoil by putting in a layer of drainage material such as sand, coarse gravel, broken stone or sifted cinders below your surface soil.